 a translator directly within Confluence,

-or an XLIFF-based workflow where you import files translated by a translation agency.
+an XLIFF-based workflow where you import files translated by a translation agency

 Conditionalize articles and text